flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

 ??? note "Thrustmaster TCA Throttle"
     ### Thrustmaster TCA Throttle

+    !!! warning "Start with the Microsoft Flight Simulator Control Options first!"
+        Start with [this section](#microsoft-flight-simulator-control-options) before you go on with the controller specifics.

     #### Full Reverse

     - Make sure that your TCA throttles are all the way back to Full Reverse (pull the **Reverse Levers** up to do so).